"Sister, did you know? I thought the trees were standing straight, but they're balancing on their hands."

 Synopsis:

-Yeong-hye (Chae Min-seo) lies frail, malnourished and seemingly close to death in a hospital bed, as her sister, Ji-hye (Kim Yeo-Jin), tries, in vain, to feed her.
-Taken back to an earlier point in time, we learn that Yeong-hye has been having recurring dreams (or, more accurately, nightmares) which have resulted in a growing repulsion for meat, with her finding even its smell disgusting and utterly unbearable.
-Though she initially turns to vegetarianism, Yeong-hye eats less and less over time and, as her weight plummets, Ji-hye's artist husband, Min-ho (Kim Hyun-Sung), tries to help her (and her fragile, fracturing state of mind) by convincing her to be a model for his forthcoming exhibition of body-painted nudes.
-Inevitably growing ever closer to Yeong-hye as he paints flowers on her naked body, Min-ho's caring feelings are soon infused with both lust and need, but as their liaisons become increasingly sexually charged, Yeong-hye decides to stop eating altogether...
+Yeong-hye (Chae Min-seo) lies frail, malnourished and seemingly close to death in a hospital bed as her sister, Ji-hye (Kim Yeo-Jin), tries in vain to feed her.
+Taken back to an earlier point in time, we learn that Yeong-hye has been having recurring dreams (or, more accurately, nightmares) which have resulted in a growing repulsion for meat, with her finding even its smell disgusting and increasingly unbearable.
+Though she initially turns to vegetarianism, Yeong-hye eats less and less over time and as her weight plummets Ji-hye's artist husband, Min-ho (Kim Hyun-Sung), tries to help her (and her fragile, fracturing state of mind) by convincing her to be a model for his forthcoming exhibition of body-painted nudes.
+Inevitably growing ever closer to Yeong-hye as he paints flowers on her naked body, Min-ho's caring feelings for her are soon infused with both lust and need.
+However, as their liaisons become increasingly sexually charged, Yeong-hye decides to stop eating altogether...

 Review:

-Though Yeong-hye's feelings move from anger to confusion, to desperationa (and finally acceptance), the one thing she never feels is self-pity.
-Instead, her yearning for understanding (both from those around her and of herself) underlies almost every scene in which she appears and, combined with the anxieties and heartbreak present being largely confined to supporting characters, the sadder elements of Vegetarian are never over-emphasised or over-played within the narrative.
+Though Yeong-hye's feelings move from anger to confusion to desperation (and finally acceptance), the one thing she never feels is self-pity.
+Instead, her yearning for understanding (both from those around her and of herself) underlies almost every scene in which she appears and, combined with the anxieties and heartbreak present being largely confined to supporting characters, the sadder elements of Vegetarian are never over-emphasised or over-played within the poignant narrative.

-As a by-product of this desperate need within Yeong-hye, along with her growing mental issues and her family's insistence on trying to force her to be like everyone else for her own good, Vegetarian is often (deliberately) uncomfortable viewing, and with the gradual changes in Yeong-hye's mental state subtly creeping into play over virtually the entirety of the film's running time, the slow pace of the plot will certainly not be to everyone's taste, but those who appreciate brooding drama which eats away (so to speak) at the characters, rather than tearing them asunder, will almost undoubtedly find this to be one of the film's strong points.
+As a by-product of this desperate need within Yeong-hye, along with her growing mental issues and her family's insistence on trying to force her to be like everyone else for her own good, Vegetarian is often (deliberately) uncomfortable viewing and, with the gradual changes in Yeong-hye's mental state subtly creeping into play over virtually the entirety of the film's running time, the slow pace of the plot will certainly not be to everyone's taste but those who appreciate brooding drama which eats away (so to speak) at the characters, rather than tearing them asunder, will almost undoubtedly find this to be one of the film's many strong points.

 Min-ho is an artist suffering from a complete mental and creative block, causing him to feel that he has no option but to cancel his forthcoming exhibition.
-However, from almost the very moment that Ji-hye asks him to speak to Yeong-hye about her eating habits (or lack thereof) he, virtually unconsciously, begins to make sketches of a nude female body covered in flowers, and since Yeong-hye is clearly his muse and inspiration, it soon begins to dawn on him that if he can convince her to model for him, he'll be able to help her at the same time as helping himself.
-The ensuing scenes are both graphic and visually explicit but, though they do bring a further degree of discomfort (as Yeong-hye continues to lose weight throughout), and raise a vague question as to the ethics of Min-ho's actions, a perfect opportunity to raise the question of how much his needs are self-serving as opposed to altruistic, and whether his lust-driven choices are simply him taking advantage of an innocent individual who lacks the mentally stability to tell right from wrong, is sadly missed.
+However, from almost the very moment that Ji-hye asks him to speak to Yeong-hye about her eating habits (or lack thereof) he, virtually unconsciously, begins to make sketches of a nude female body covered in flowers and since Yeong-hye is clearly his "muse" as well as his inspiration, it soon begins to dawn on him that if he can convince her to model for him he'll be able to help her at the same time as helping himself.
+The ensuing scenes are both graphic and visually explicit bringing, as they do, a further degree of discomfort (as Yeong-hye continues to lose weight throughout) at the same time as raising an implication as to the ethics of Min-ho's actions, but wisely the question of how much his needs are self-serving as opposed to altruistic is ultimately left to viewers to ponder for themselves.

-The conclusion of the film, thankfully, steps back to the original focus, pace and feel, and while no hard and fast answers are ultimately given, or definitive full-stops put in place, by the time the credits roll the title 'Vegetarian' has been utterly redefined.
+As the conclusion of Vegetarian steps back to the original focus of Yeong-hye and her psychological battle, no hard and fast answers are ultimately given; no definitive full-stops put in place but by the time the credits roll the title 'Vegetarian' has been utterly redefined.

 Summary: